TheAnonymous/TheAnonymous.github.io/_posts/2015-03-16-learn-programming.markdown

 So here they are:

 [Exercism.io](http://exercism.io/) is excellent to start when you have done your first steps.
-Basicly you code and other will give you hints how you can make it better.
+Basically you code and other will give you hints how you can make it better.
 Do one exercise every week and in one year you will be good coder.
 Really you can read one Book about programming after another but without practice its worthless.
 You didn't learn riding a bike with reading about - right?

 [Rosettacode.org](http://rosettacode.org/wiki/Rosetta_Code) is a good source if you dig into a new language and want to see how to solve a specific problem like reading a file, convert an integer to a string etc.